Le-Tuan-Binh/oj-28tech/readMe.md

 Welcome to the official repository for keeping all source code of the problems on [28tech Online Judge](http://oj.28tech.com.vn/).

+The course of 28tech you can see in [28Tech Website](https://www.28tech.com.vn/)

 ## About

 This repository serves as a centralized location for all the problem solutions submitted on the 28tech Online Judge platform.
 Here, you will find various algorithms and data structures implemented in C++ programming languages to solve a wide range of problems.